artyomos/facebook-messenger-parser/README.md

-# Hello!
-And Welcome to my Facebook Messenger Chat Parser!
+# Facebook Messenger Chat Parser
 This is a basic script, designed to allow a user who downloads their Facebook data the ability to see the stats of each user in the chat they choose to download.

 ## How to Use
-**For simplicity, it is assumed the user understands what Python is.**
+- **It is assumed the user understands what Python is.
+If you do not understand the commands, don't worry I list the only commands you will need.**

+- **If you need help downloading the file from Facebook please check below**

 ### Windows
 #### Step One